 Tel: 8940 4245

 Stirling Steaks is not a halal-certified eatery.

 Image credit: @_mikeymoo

 Besides the other culinary delights on this stretch, East Coast Road is also home to the famous 328 Katong Laksa.
-They have a limited menu, only serving dim sum and of course, their famous laksa.
-Their Laksa ($5/$7), is simple yet delicious.
+They have a limited menu, only serving dim sum and of course, their famous Laksa (from $6.30), which is simple yet delicious.
 Each bowl is filled with thick rice vermicelli noodles, plump shrimps, smooth fish cakes, and fresh cockles, all simmered in a warm bed of their flavourful, coconut-prominent gravy.
 Many Singaporeans have raved about how they serve up the best laksa in Singapore, so why not come down to try one of the best Katong food places!